hypo69/hypo/docs/gemini/consultant/ru/logger/exceptions.md

 .. module:: src.logger.exceptions
     :platform: Windows, Unix
     :synopsis: This module defines custom exceptions used in the application.

-    .. note:: This module defines custom exceptions for handling errors in various parts of the application, including file operations, product fields, KeePass database connections, and PrestaShop WebService interactions.
 """

 from typing import Optional
 from src.logger import logger